What is the hybrid cloud?

 There are various hybrid cloud benefits for pharma companies because this setup allows them to maintain sensitive information on in-house servers, while also having a place to share data on demand between sites and teams.

-The hybrid cloud is important in pharma because it provides pharma companies with full control over their data.
+The hybrid cloud is important for pharma because it provides pharma companies with full control over their data.
 The organizations can determine where to store data, who has access, and how it’s accessible.

 This reduces the likelihood of security breaches and allows organizations to securely share and store sensitive information, while also enabling them to maximize workflow efficiencies, and swiftly adapt to and implement changes.